Collection of the U.S. House of Representatives

 This page features materials designed to help teachers and students use the information presented in the Women in Congress

 publication in their classrooms.
-It includes lesson plans on the women pioneers who served on Capitol Hill from 1917 to 2006 based on the contextual essays from the Women in Congress
+It includes lesson plans on the women pioneers who served on Capitol Hill, the contextual essays from the Women in Congress

 book, as well as a series of related photographs, objects, and quotations.